 As an adult I did a 4 year apprenticeship program and became a journeyman tool and die maker.
 This just added more of the needed ingredients it was going to take to build guitars.

 A couple years after completing my tool and die apprenticeship, I was watching a PBS station and came across a show where Bob Benedetto explained how to build an archtop guitar.
-Being a bass player, I started designing a guitar witch turned out to be a 5 string archtop bass.
+Being a bass player, I started designing a guitar which turned out to be a 5 string archtop bass.
 The sound was so wonderful and rich that I became hooked on making hand carved archtop guitars.

 In 2008, like a lot of other people I found myself unemployed.
 After having no good luck finding a job, I decided the more positive thing to do would be to market these beautiful guitars and basses.
 Since then, I’ve taken my guitars to trade shows in Philadelphia, Pittsburgh, North Carolina, Florida, Massachusetts, and New Jersey.